-The best home and kitchen deals to expect this Amazon Prime Day
+The best home and kitchen early Amazon Prime Day deals to shop now

 Home to brands including Shark, Simba, Ninja, Tower, Eufy, Swan and Nespresso, Prime Day is one of the best times in the year to stock up on pricey items.

 With last year’s event being Amazon’s biggest yet, the stakes are even higher for 2022.
-As such, we’re here to help you prepare your shopping lists and answer all your burning questions ahead of the sale, from what deals to expect to whether you need a Prime membership.
+As such, we’re here to help you prepare your shopping lists and answer all your burning questions ahead of the sale, from the early deals you can shop now to whether you need a Prime membership.

 Read more: